 - Store for up to a month in an air tight container at room temperature.

-It is very easy to fix this problem.
+- If besan mixture is dry after adding sugar and you are not able to shape the ladoos, it is very easy to fix this problem.
 Add melted ghee ½ tablespoon at a first and mix well.
-Feel the besan mixture.
+Feel the besan mixture with your hands.
 If needed, add more melted ghee.
-Add more slowly and stop in between to feel the mixture until you can shape them.
+Add gradually and stop in between to feel the mixture until you can shape them.

-When the besan is not roasted properly or roasted in a hurry this happens.
-After you have added sugar and shaped the ladoos, unfortunately it is not possible to fix it.
+- When the besan is not roasted properly or roasted in a hurry the ladoos turn out sticky.
+Unfortunately it is not possible to fix it.
 However keep it in mind next time you make nesan ladoos.

-Yes you can.
-The taste is slightly different because often, powdered sugar has cornstarch in it.
+- If you use powdered sugar, the texture of ladoo is slightly different because often, powdered sugar has cornstarch in it.
 You might need to add a little extra ghee while binding because sometimes the ladoos mixture becomes dry with powdered sugar.

 Note - This post was originally published in May 2014.
 I modified it in October 2021 and subsequently in September 2023 to include stepwise pictures and description.